How to Save Time And Money Shopping for College (2025)

 If you travel any distance or don’t have a large SUV or minivan, shipping is inevitable.
 Let someone else pay for it.

-Target offers a Pick Up Service — This is perfect for items always in stock that you can pick up once you are on campus.
+Target offers a Pick Up Service — This is perfect for items always in stock that you can pick up once you’re on campus.

-Amazon Prime Student — this might be the best time for your student to move off your Prime account and onto their own.
-They will get unlimited FREE two-day shipping and exclusive deals for students.
+Amazon Prime for 18-24 year olds — this might be the best time for your student to move off your Prime account and onto their own.
+They will get unlimited FREE two-day shipping and exclusive deals.

-Pottery Barn Teen also offers a way to shop there and pick up at stores in their family of companies, including Pottery Barn, West Elm, or William-Sonoma.
+Pottery Barn Teen also offers a way to shop online and pick up at stores in their family of shops including Pottery Barn, West Elm, and William-Sonoma.
+Here’s a store locator for Williams-Sonoma as a start.

 11. Shop where your teen likes to go.